Algebraic cycles on hyper-K\"ahler varieties of generalized Kummer type: Conclusion

 \begin{remark} Let $X$ be a $\mathrm{Kum}^n$-variety as above and consider any power $Z=X^r$.
 Denote by $A_2^{\bullet}(Z)$ the subalgebra of $H^{\bullet}(Z,\QQ)$ generated by $H^2(Z,\QQ)$.
 Then our argument implies that all Hodge classes in $A_2^{\bullet}(Z)$ are algebraic.
 In fact, note that $A_2^{\bullet}(Z)$ is the graded tensor product $A_2^{\bullet}(X)^{\otimes r}$, because $H^1(X,\QQ)$ is zero.
 With notation as in the above proof, the argument given implies that $A_2^{\bullet}(Z)$ is the realization of a submotive $\mathsf{a}_2(Z)$ of~$\h(Z)$, and moreover that $\mathsf{a}_2(Z)=\mathsf{a}_2(X)^{\otimes r}$ belongs to $\langle \h(S_K) \rangle_{\mathsf{Mot}}$.
 As the Hodge conjecture holds for all powers of $S_K$, it follows that any Hodge class in $A_2^{\bullet}(Z)$ is algebraic. \end{remark}

 \begin{proof}[Proof of Corollary \ref{cor:Kum2}] When $X$ is of $\mathrm{Kum}^2$-type, the complement of $A_2^{\bullet}(X)$ in~$H^{\bullet}(X,\QQ)$ consists of the odd cohomology and of an $80$-dimensional space of Hodge classes in~$H^4(X,\QQ)$, by \cite[Example 4.6]{looijenga1997lie}.
-The classes in this $80$-dimensional subspace of the middle cohomology have the special property of remaining Hodge on any deformation of~$X$, and Hassett and Tschinkel have shown in \cite{hassettTschinkel} that they are algebraic.
-Together with Theorem \ref{thm:main}, this implies that the Hodge conjecture holds for any $X$ of $\mathrm{Kum}^2$-type. \end{proof} \begin{proof}[Proof of Corollary \ref{cor:TCKum2}] As mentioned in the introduction, the Mumford-Tate conjecture has been proven for any hyper-K\"ahler variety $X/k$ of known deformation type, by work of the first author \cite{floccari2019}, Soldatenkov \cite{soldatenkov19} and of the first author with Fu and Zhang~\cite{FFZ}.
+The classes in this $80$-dimensional subspace of the middle cohomology remain Hodge on any deformation of~$X$, and Hassett and Tschinkel have shown in \cite[Theorem 4.4]{hassettTschinkel} that they are all algebraic.
+Together with our Theorem \ref{thm:main}, this implies that the Hodge conjecture holds for any $X$ of $\mathrm{Kum}^2$-type. \end{proof} \begin{proof}[Proof of Corollary \ref{cor:TCKum2}] As mentioned in the introduction, the Mumford-Tate conjecture has been proven for any hyper-K\"ahler variety $X/k$ of known deformation type, by work of the first author \cite{floccari2019}, Soldatenkov \cite{soldatenkov19} and of the first author with Fu and Zhang~\cite{FFZ}.
 The final result may be found in \cite[Theorem 1.18]{FFZ}.
-As a consequence, the Galois representations on $H^{j}_{\text{\'et}}(X_{\bar{k}},\QQ_{\ell})$ are semisimple, and the Tate conjecture for $X/k$ is equivalent to the Hodge conjecture for $X_{\mathbb{C}}$ (see \cite[Proposition 2.3.2]{moonen17}.
+As a consequence, the Galois representations on $H^{j}_{\text{\'et}}(X_{\bar{k}},\QQ_{\ell})$ are semisimple, and the Tate conjecture for $X/k$ is equivalent to the Hodge conjecture for $X_{\mathbb{C}}$ (see \cite[Proposition 2.3.2]{moonen17}).
 Therefore, Corollary \ref{cor:TCKum2} follows from Corollary~\ref{cor:Kum2}. \end{proof}